Manthan-Nepal/arc-2025/arc/frontend/arc/frontend/Hasana/basicsOfWebDesign/README.md

   * A drop down menu for the navigation Bar links were also implemented, specifically, for an online store portal, "shop" and "Account" sections.

 * ### Resources visited: W3Schools.com
+## Day 3
+* ### CSS FlexBox and Grid
+  * Created dummy-spotify page using CSS flexbox and dummy-pinterest page using CSS grid and column property.
+  * #### Challenge faced:
+    * Since the pinterest uses mansory effect to view its content, using grid to create the effect was not possible because of the row-gap that occured, except if you style it individual row and column.
+Using column property, mansory effect was applied filling the vertical space naturally.
+## Day 4
+* ### Making website responsive
+  * Created a gallery using grid, and used its autofill, repeat, minmax method to make it responsive.
+Also used the media queries to make all the projects done till now responsive on different screen sizes.

+## Day 5
+* ### CSS custom variables, SASS and BEM
+  * Used the custom variable method to reuse the css components.
+  * Learned about the BEM (Block__Element--Modifier) method to make the files organized.
+  * Explored SASS preprocessor, mixins and its structure to write css.
+  * Created a toggle button using some js script and custom css variables to toggle between dark mode and light mode.

+## Day 6
+* Explored the animation and transitions using keyframe animations and transform properties.
+* Experimented with css only flip card and loading spin button using some js.